 Frana Supila 4

 Formerly EastWest Club, this one is right on Banje Beach (by day it’s a restaurant/bar), a short walk from the Old Town’s Ploce Gate.
 This is a lively club that stays open until the wee hours.

 Culture Club Revelin

 Svetog Dominika 3

-Located in a fortress, this club is one of the most popular in Dubrovnik – with all the elements you would associated with a top club (spectacular lights and lasers, dancers and over the top cocktails).
+Located in a fortress, this club is one of the most popular in Dubrovnik – with all the elements you would associate with a top club (spectacular lights and lasers, dancers and over-the-top cocktails).
 Attracts top name DJs and performers.